aditya-uw/my-wowchemy-site/content/project/ubna2022_summer/index.md

 ## Activity plots for all 6 locations

+Here are rough plots when we counted the number of bat call detections for each 30-min Audiomoth .wav recording.
+We assembled this count with the y-axis corresponding to time during each recording schedule and the x-axis corresponding to days where we deployed the Audiomoths.

 Notes:
 - We used RavenPro's Band-Limited Energy Detector to produce bat call detections.
    - This detector looks at signal energy and is non-specific -- not paying attention to the shape or pattern of calls.
-   - This meant that our detections would not be high in accuracy but the detector worked fast and provided time durations and frequency ranges for each call.
+   - This meant that our detections would not be accurate but the level of accuracy was enough to get a rough estimate if the locations we chose contained bats.
 - Here we also divided bat calls into two observed major groupings: low-frequency bat calls (20-45kHz) and high-frequency bat calls (35-75kHz), denoted as LF and HF respectively.
+- Whitespace here is when Audiomoths were either not deployed that day or they stopped recording due to errors in battery and memory.

 ### Central Pond